 A: What you most likely received was a notice of intent to form an assessment district.

-Thanks to Proposition 218, California property owners are better protected against assessments, fees, and other tricks used to raise taxes by calling them something else.
+Thanks to Proposition 218, sponsored by the Howard Jarvis Taxpayers Association and passed by voters in 1996, California property owners are better protected against assessments, fees and other tricks used to raise taxes by calling them something else.

 - Q: I recently bought my home and just got a supplemental assessment notice.
 What is this and why do I have to pay it?

-A: Proposition 13 requires that real property be reappraised whenever a change in ownership occurs.
-When a transfer occurs, the assessor receives a copy of the deed and an appraisal is made to determine the new market value of the property.
-The property owner is then notified of the new assessment, and has the right to appeal the value if he does not agree with it.
+A: Proposition 13 requires that real property be reassessed whenever a change in ownership occurs.
+When a transfer occurs, the assessor receives a copy of the deed and makes an appraisal to determine the new market value of the property.
+(In most cases, the purchase price will be determined to be the current value.)
+You are then notified of the new assessment, and you have the right to appeal the value if you do not agree with it.

 The amount of the supplemental assessment is the difference between the prior assessed value and the new assessment on the property.
 This value is prorated, based on the number of months remaining in the fiscal year.
-Thereafter, the new owner pays the full tax based on the new assessed value.
-The previous owner is liable for the tax due up to the date of sale; the new owner is responsible for the tax after the date of sale.
+Thereafter you will be responsible for the full tax based on the new assessed value.
+The previous owner is liable for the tax due up to the date of sale; you are responsible for the tax after the date of sale.